ivotron/quiho-popper/paper/paper.md

 operations (first 3 stressors from each test, as shown in
 @Tbl:stressng-categories), which is an obvious conclusion.

+[^top5]: In order to enhance the visualization of the IRUPs we only show the top 5 most important features.
+Complete profiles can be visualized on the Jupyter notebook contained in the github repository.

 ![IRUPs for the four tests benchmarked in this section.
-](pipelines/single-node/results/figures/four.png){#fig:others}
+This and subsequent figures show only the top 5 most important features in order to improve visualization of the plots.
+](pipelines/single-node/results/figures/four.pdf){#fig:others}

 The next two IRUPs (below) correspond to performance tests for Scikit-learn and SSCA.
 In the case of Scikit-learn, this test runs a